WasabiRaptor/Starbecue/features.md

 NPCs can be forced to begin hunting with a simple command while your cursor is hovering over them `/entityeval sbq_hunting.start()` which rolls everything as normal. `/entityeval sbq_hunting.dom()` or `/entityeval sbq_hunting.sub()` would cause them to specifically go for pred or prey respectively.
 In any case, one can input a string to make them seek a specific action such as `/entityeval sbq_hunting.sub("oralVore")`

 ### Vore Bandits
 Vore Bandits will **always** spawn with Oral Vore Pred enabled, and will **always** spawn with the main effect of their body locations set to Fatal Digest, and they will not hunt 'friendly' characters (other enemies on the same team as themselves).
+So watch out, they'll see you as a meal the moment they set their sights on you.

+### Vore Crew
+Randomly generated NPC Tenants can graduate to being a crew member if applicable!
+The Nominomicon can also be used to convert vanilla crew variants into a vore capable version of themselves!
+Only the owner of the crewmember can access their menu with the nominomicon to configure settings/convert them.

+Do note that many mods that edit how crew loads or spawns in may not be friendly to the scripts I inserted that are required for the crew's settings and conversion to save properly, I tried my best to implement it in a way thats friendly to other modifications in parrallel, however other mods may not have done so.

 ## Vore System
 Using the **SBQ Controller**, a player can asign it to perform a specific action to used when they click on a target within range, only if that target has allowed that action of course.
 If you hold shift when clicking, this is treated as asking for consent, it sends a simple Yes/No prompt to the targeted player, NPCs will just automatically respond.
 Certain Settings require this consent prompt to be used to perform the action on the character.
 If an action fails, it will notify the player of why it failed by a message at the bottom of the screen.